jsimps39/seo-refactor/README.md

 - [Visuals](#visuals)

 ### Description
-This project was a refactor of the webpage for the company, Horiseon In this project, I refactored the html and css files of the webpage to include meta tags, semantic code, logical structure, as well as a few other semantic changes.
+This project was a refactor of the webpage for the company, Horiseon.

+In this project, I refactored the html and css files of the webpage to include meta tags, semantic code, logical structure, as well as a few other semantic changes.

 #### Link to project